OPPORTUNITIES Many of these have been restricted due to the health crisis and the suspension of our in person worship

 The Annual Crop Hunger Walk

 Please join Saint Martin’s in our annual participation each spring at Frohring Meadows.
-The next walk will be in April 2020, health restrictions permitting.
-Sign up will be in the Burroughs Room.
-See our table in April.
+The next walk will be on April 25, 2021, at 2 pm, health restrictions permitting.
+Sign up will be online.
 Donations can also be made on-line.

 The link to donate is: https://www.crophungerwalk.org/chagrinfallsoh/Donate.